Ludophilia/Minishell/docs/parser.md

 - `echo salut > forbidden >two`
 	- bash: forbidden: Permission denied
-	- error code: 1
+	- exit status: 1
 	- two is NOT created / truncated, seems the logic stopped after the parsing error.

 - `echo salut >one >two > '' >four`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- one and two ARE created / truncated
 	- four is NOT created / truncated, seems the logic stopped after the parsing error.